US agents arrest tourist after video shows a rock hurled at an endangered Hawaiian monk seal’s head - WTOP News

-HONOLULU (AP) — A tourist who drew widespread condemnation in Hawaii after a witness recorded him chucking a coconut-sized rock at “Lani,” a beloved, endangered Hawaiian monk seal off a Maui beach, was arrested Wednesday by federal agents.
+SEATTLE (AP) — A tourist from Washington state is facing federal charges after a witness recorded what prosecutors say was a video of him hurling a coconut-sized rock at an endangered Hawaiian monk seal just off a Maui beach last week.

-Igor Mykhaylovych Lytvynchuk, 38, of Covington, Washington, is charged with harassing a protected animal, the U.S. attorney’s office in Honolulu said, adding that National Oceanic and Atmospheric Administration special agents arrested him near Seattle.
-He was scheduled to appear in U.S. District Court in Seattle on Thursday.
+Igor Mykhaylovych Lytvynchuk, 38, made arrangements to surrender in the Seattle area on Wednesday as special agents with the National Oceanic and Atmospheric Administration were seeking to arrest him, Assistant U.S. Attorney Aislinn Affinito in Honolulu said.

-The court docket didn’t list an attorney, and a person who answered the phone at a number associated with Lytvynchuk declined to comment.
+He is charged with harassing and attempting to harass a protected animal.

 A state Department of Land and Natural Resources officer last week investigated a report of Hawaiian monk seal harassment in Lahaina, the community that was largely destroyed by a deadly wildfire in 2023.
 A witness showed the officer video of the seal swimming in shallow water while a man watched from shore.

-When a witness confronted the man, he said “he did not care and was ‘rich’ enough to pay any fines,” the complaint said.
+When a witness confronted the man, he said “he did not care and was ‘rich’ enough to pay any fines,” according to the complaint.

 Maui Mayor Richard Bissen said the charges send a clear message that cruelty toward protected wildlife won’t be tolerated.
-Lani’s return after the wildfires brought a sense of healing and hope during a difficult time, he said.
+He identified the seal as “Lani,” a known and beloved character along Lahaina’s waterfront, whose return after the wildfires brought a sense of healing and hope during a difficult time.

+But the state natural resources department said in an email that it likely was not Lani, as it lacked certain markings.

 The mayor said he called the U.S. attorney in Honolulu to advocate for prosecution.